Global optimization for the portfolio selection model with high-order moments: Global portfolio optimization

-It is clear that there exists an $\epsilon_0\ge 0$ such that for every $\epsilon\ge \epsilon_0$, the PSAA model (\ref{eq:relax_pr_PSAA_uc}) is solvable with a global optimizer.
-But the optimizer set of the PSAA model may be far away from the original optimizer of PPO, if $\epsilon$ has a big value.
-To get a good approximation of the original optimizer set, a preferable value of $\epsilon$ can be $\epsilon=\epsilon_1$ such that for every $0\le \epsilon<\epsilon_1$, the optimization (\ref{eq:relax_pr_PSAA_uc}) is not solvable.
-The computation of such an $\epsilon_1$ is discussed in \cite{NieYang2020}.
-It is dependent on the coefficient vectors of $f_N(\bar{x})$.
-In numerical experiments, we usually select some small heuristic values of $\epsilon$, i.e., $\epsilon = 0.01$ or $\epsilon = 0.001$.
+In previous discussions, we have shown that when $\varepsilon>0$ is big enough, the moment relaxations (\ref{eq:relax_pro_PSAA}) and (\ref{eq:relax_pr_PSAA_uc}) is solvable with a global optimizer.
+However, the optimizer set of the PSAA model may be far away from the optimizer set of the original PPO, if $\varepsilon$ has a big value.
+To get a good approximation of the original optimizer set, a preferable value of $\varepsilon$ can be $\varepsilon=\varepsilon_1$ such that for every $0\leqslant \varepsilon < \varepsilon_1$, the moment relaxations are not solvable.
+Such a bound can be determined as follows.
+Suppose the short selling is not allowed, we solve